-Skoda Superb hybrid costs, insurance, warranty & tax
+Skoda Superb hybrid running costs, insurance, warranty & tax

 The Skoda Superb has always represented fantastic value for money, and while you’ll pay more for an iV than an equivalent diesel, you’ll save in other areas

-Private buyers should think twice before taking the plunge, as you’re unlikely to save much or any cash when it comes to insurance or servicing either.
+The headline figure for any plug-in hybrid is its low CO2 emissions.
+While these do little to reduce the cost of annual road tax (VED), they do translate to favourable company-car tax rates.
+Private buyers should think twice before taking the plunge, as you’re unlikely to save much when it comes to insurance or servicing either.
 The big savings come when you use this car as Skoda intended: by plugging it in as often as possible.

 Skoda Superb iV plug-in hybrid insurance group

 The Superb iV will need servicing once a year or every 18,000 miles – although you can normally rely on the car’s trip computer to tell you when one is due.
-As with all Superbs, you can buy a service plan at the point of purchase, which covers the first two services at a cost of £285 plus VAT.
+As with all Superbs, you can buy a service plan at the point of purchase, which covers the first two services.

-Plug-in hybrids, despite their favourable CO2 emissions, are only liable for a £10 reduction in annual road tax – so you’ll pay £145 a year, as opposed to £155 for one of the conventional petrol or diesel models.
-That’s the same for all of the Skoda’s rivals.
+Plug-in hybrids, despite their favourable CO2 emissions, are only liable for a £10 reduction in annual road tax (VED) – so you’ll pay £155 a year, as opposed to £165 for one of the conventional petrol or diesel models.
+It's the same for all of the Skoda’s hybrid and plug-in hybrid rivals.
+It is possible to spend more than £40,000 on a Superb iV, in which case your annual road tax bill will be over £500 a year until it's six years old.

 In This Review